maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![IDE runs](images/ris2.0-2run.png)

 - Follow the instructions to flash firmware.
-  Remember to select serial.
+  Remember to select serial (unless you have the USB IR tower).

   ![Select IR tower USB/serial](images/ris2.0-3tower.png)

-- Then flashing starts.
+- Then flashing of the RCX starts.
 Unlike Win98/RIS1.0, that now works.

   ![Flashing](images/ris2.0-4fw.png)